Health Sciences and Nursing Programs Forms and Policies

 Clinical sites have the right to deny your participation in clinical at their facility based on arrest or conviction record if the arrest or conviction is substantially related to the circumstances of your role as a potential health program student.
 Each site applies their interpretation and application of the Fair Employment Act.
 Information found in this process may prevent placement in a clinical agency or practicum site for experiences required to graduate from the program.
 This information may also affect eligibility to obtain state licensure.
 More information can be found on the Wisconsin Department of Health Services website.

 You must be thorough in your response to all items, on the BID form.
-If you indicate "no" and there are pending or convicted crimes on your background check results, admission to a health program and/or registration to a Nursing Assistant course may be denied and delayed for at least one semester.
+If you indicate "no" and there are pending or convicted crimes on your background check results, admission to a health sciences and/or nursing program and/or registration to a Nursing Assistant course may be denied and delayed for at least one semester.
 You will also be required to resubmit a BID form and complete an appeal process.
 You are responsible for accuracy.
 It is in your best interest to reveal everything; any discrepancies between your responses and the background check results will likely effect your entry into the program.

 If the BID form or background check responses indicate a conviction for any of the following, where the conviction occurred five years or less from the date on which the information was obtained, you must obtain and submit to the program director the criminal complaint and judgment of conviction from the Clerk of Courts in the county where you were convicted.
 These will be reviewed prior to course registration:

 - Reckless endangerment